awsdocs/amazon-aurora-user-guide/doc_source/Concepts.RegionsAndAvailabilityZones.md

 Amazon cloud computing resources are hosted in multiple locations world\-wide\.
 These locations are composed of AWS Regions and Availability Zones\.
 Each *AWS Region* is a separate geographic area\.
 Each AWS Region has multiple, isolated locations known as *Availability Zones*\.

 **Note**
-For information about finding the Availability Zones for an AWS Region, see [Describing Your Regions, Availability Zones, and Local Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#using-regions-availability-zones-describe) in the Amazon EC2 documentation\.
+For information about finding the Availability Zones for an AWS Region, see [Describing your Regions, Availability Zones, and Local Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#using-regions-availability-zones-describe) in the Amazon EC2 documentation\.

 Amazon operates state\-of\-the\-art, highly\-available data centers\.
 Although rare, failures can occur that affect the availability of instances that are in the same location\.
 If you host all your instances in a single location that is affected by such a failure, none of your instances is available\.